Jamie Chung

 Jamie Jilynn Chung (born April 10, 1983) is an American actress and former reality television personality.
-She began her career in 2004 as a cast member on the MTV reality series The Real World: San Diego and subsequently through her appearances on its spin-off show, Real World/Road Rules Challenge: The Inferno II.
+She began her career in 2004 as a cast member on the MTV reality series The Real World: San Diego and subsequently through her appearances on its spin-off series, Real World/Road Rules Challenge: The Inferno II.
 She is regarded by many as the Real World alumna with the most successful media career.

 She later transitioned into acting and has since become known for films such as Dragonball Evolution, Grown Ups, Premium Rush, Sorority Row, The Hangover Part II, Sucker Punch, and Big Hero 6 (2014).
 Chung received critical acclaim for her lead performance in the independent drama film Eden.
-Chung played the lead role in the miniseries Samurai Girl, was a series regular in the two seasons (2017–19) of the superhero drama series The Gifted, played the recurring role of Mulan in the ABC fantasy television series Once Upon a Time, and has been a series regular, since 2017, as the voice of Go Go Tomago for the animated Big Hero 6: The Seriesthe role she voiced in the 2014 film.
+Chung played the lead role in the miniseries Samurai Girl, was a series regular in the superhero drama series The Gifted (2017–19), played the recurring role of Mulan in the ABC fantasy television series Once Upon a Time, and has been a series regular as the voice of Go Go Tomago for the animated Big Hero 6: The Series (2017–21), reprising her role from the 2014 film.
 Beginning in August 2020, Chung appeared in the recurring role of Ji-Ah on the HBO series Lovecraft Country.

 Early life

-Jamie Jilynn Chung was born April 10, 1983 in San Francisco, California, where she grew up.
-She and her older sister are second-generation Korean-American, raised by "traditional" parents who moved to the United States in 1980, and ran a hamburger restaurant.
-After graduating from Lowell High School in 2001, Chung attended and graduated from the University of California, Riverside with a B.A. in economics in 2005.
+Jamie Jilynn Chung was born April 10, 1983, in San Francisco, California, where she grew up.
+She and her older sister are second-generation Korean Americans.
+They were raised by "traditional" parents who moved to the United States in 1980 and ran a hamburger restaurant.
+She attended Commodore Sloat Elementary School and Aptos Middle School before attending Lowell High School in the fall of 1997.
+After graduating from Lowell High School in 2001, Chung attended and in 2005 graduated from the University of California, Riverside with a B.A. in economics.
 She was a member of Kappa Kappa Gamma sorority.

 Career

 Reality television

-Chung was a cast member on The Real World: San Diego, the 14th season of MTV's long-running reality TV show The Real World, which first aired in 2004.
-At the time she was selected to be on TRW:SD, she was described by MTV as a hard-working student who worked two jobs to pay her tuition but also enjoyed partying.
+Chung was a cast member on The Real World: San Diego, the 14th season of MTV's long-running reality TV show The Real World, which aired in 2004.
+At the time, MTV described her as a hard-working student who worked two jobs to pay her tuition but also enjoyed partying.
 She was also described by her friends as not having the best taste in men.

 After appearing on The Real World, Chung appeared on its spin-off game show, Real World/Road Rules Challenge, as a cast member in that show's 2005 season, The Inferno II, during which she was a member of the "Good Guys" team, which squared off against the "Bad Asses".
-By the end of the season, after several cast members had been eliminated during the competition, Chung remained, along with her fellow Good Guys teammates Darrell Taylor, Landon Lueck, and Mike Mizanin.
+By the end of the season, after several cast members had been eliminated during the competition, Chung remained, along with her teammates Darrell Taylor, Landon Lueck, and Mike Mizanin.
 Chung and her teammates defeated the remaining members of the Bad Asses in the final event, and won the competition.